charperbonaroo/agreements/terms_and_conditions.md

 14.4.
 Bonaroo does not provide Maintenance, Support, or other services concerning Third-Party Products unless otherwise agreed in writing.

 14.5.
 Regarding delivered Third-Party Products, Bonaroo provides:
-   a.
-Service on Third-Party Products under a maximum of the same conditions specified in the General Terms and Conditions of Third Parties.
+   1. Service on Third-Party Products under a maximum of the same conditions specified in the General Terms and Conditions of Third Parties.
-   b.
-The warranty for the term and under a maximum of the same conditions specified in the General Terms and Conditions of Third Parties.
+   2. The warranty for the term and under a maximum of the same conditions specified in the General Terms and Conditions of Third Parties.

 14.6.
 Replacement of delivered Third-Party Products will not take place under any circumstances unless the Client expressly requests this and pays the associated costs, as agreed, for example, in a Support agreement.
 All repairs are subject to handling costs.
 If repairs are made elsewhere than at Bonaroo, travel costs, labor costs, and other associated costs will also be charged.